 How to create and use Export Presets

-To export a layer within your document in different sizes or formats, select that layer and click on the Make Exportable panel at the bottom of the Inspector.
+To export a layer within your document in different sizes or formats and allow people to export assets from the web app, select that layer and click on the Make Exportable panel at the bottom of the Inspector.
 You’ll see the default export preset there, along with a few options to choose from:

 - Size.
 Select a size from the drop-down menu, or create your own by typing directly into the Size field.
 You can scale up (2x, 3x, etc.) and down (0.5x, 0.25x) infinitely, or define a specific height or width in pixels (128h or 128w, respectively).